danielrshabib/danielrshabib.github.io/_pages/about.md

 ![Vanderbilt University School of Medicine Class of 2026 photo in white coats](../images/VUSMClassPhoto.png)

 <br>
 During the six months before medical school, I continued working at Johns Hopkins Hospital as a research coordinator in the Department of Pediatrics.
 I led research projects on parents' trust in messengers of COVID-19-related information, children’s early determinants of illness, and primary care being central to improving both health equity and civic engagement.
-I also worked as a Postbaccalaureate fellow in NIDA’s [Technology and Translational Research Unit](https://bcurtislab.com/), where I researched stigmatizing online substance use discussions using natural language processing (NLP) and machine learning.
+I also worked as a Postbaccalaureate fellow in NIDA’s [Technology and Translational Research Unit](https://bcurtislab.com/), where I helped leverage natural language processing (NLP) and machine learning to identify stigmatizing social media discussions about substance use.

 Throughout my medical journey, I aspire to continue becoming a better person through each of my patients as well as spearheading surgical outcomes research, medical technology innovation, and advocacy for equitable healthcare and patients’ rights.